jrochkind/texts/search_compare/article.md

 I think there's a larger issue though with the nature of the experiment.
 If used over time in production, some products may very well satisfy users better than others -- but when asked to express a preference for a small handful of searches in the artificial context of the experiment, users may not have the capability to adequately judge which products may be more helpful in actual use.
 I think this is quite possible, especially if users were not using their own current real research questions to test.

-Some users, especially beginner/undergraduate users, may simply be unconcerned with relevance of results, "any 10 articles will do."
-In a survey-based study receiving 523 responses at a 'mid-sized Midwestern university': "Only six students explicitly identified relevance as a reason a research resource was their favorite.
+Some users, especially beginner/undergraduate users, may simply be unconcerned with relevance of results, being satisfied by nearly any list of results.
+In a survey-based study receiving 523 responses at a 'mid-sized Midwestern university', James P. Purdy [8] reports:

+> "Only six students explicitly identified relevance as a reason a research resource was their favorite.
 In other words, only six students favored a resource for its ability to return sources relevant for their topic and/or assignment...
 That students valued quality over relevance indicates students may define research as meeting particular task criteria, rather than generating knowledge.
 For example, they may see good research as referencing five scholarly sources rather than conversing with topically relevant sources."
-(James P. Purdy.
-"Why first-year college students select online research resources as their favorite".
-First Monday 17(9). http://www.firstmonday.org/htbin/cgiwrap/bin/ojs/index.php/fm/article/view/4088/3289)

-If the findings in the Purdy study are generalizable, what this means for library practice is still unclear -- does that mean that the relevance/topical quality of results does not matter for our users and we need to pay no attention to it either -- or does it mean we need to care about it even though users don't consciously do so, and cannot rely on user self-reported evaluation to guide us?
+If the findings in the Purdy study are generalizable, what this means for library practice is still unclear -- does that mean that the relevance/topical quality of results does not matter for our users and we need to pay no attention to it either?
+Or does it mean that to maximize quality for our patrons, we need to care about factors that our users themselves don't, and can not rely on user's own evaluations to guide us?

 Librarians might possibly be more expert/capable at choosing the right queries to search and judging based on a few sample searches -- unfortunately, with only 64 preference selections from self-identified 'Library Staff', we don't think we have a large enough sample to look at the preferences of that demographic on their own.

-Despite these limitations (and those above in the 'Limitations' section), we can imagine there could surely be a product so bad that it would have had a significant negative preference.
+Despite these limitations, we can imagine there could surely be a product so bad that it would have had a significant negative preference.
 For an extreme example, we can imagine creating a 'product' which simply returned random citations from a list, unrelated to the query.
 Surely that would have performed poorly even this experiment.
+In retrospect, it would in fact have been quite interesting to include such a 'service' in the study as a control.

-**That few significant preferences were demonstrated in this study, can, I think** be taken as at least _some_ evidence that all products tested (with the possible exception of scopus) **perform 'well enough' for supporting basic search usage scenarios across our population served.**
+That few significant preferences were demonstrated in this study, can, I think be taken as at least _some_ evidence that all products tested (with the possible exception of scopus) perform 'well enough' for supporting basic search usage scenarios across our population served.

 ### Individual pairings

 While few of the individual pairing results rose to the level of statistical significance, possibly in part due to small sample size in each individual pairing, it is worth looking at them for trends suggestive of further research and possibly valid tendencies not captured with statistical significance.

-**Scopus** 'lost' to every other product it was paired with -- and produces the only statistically significant pairings, losing to both EDS and Summon with statistical significance.
+* **Scopus** 'lost' to every other product it was paired with -- and produces the only statistically significant pairings, losing to both EDS and Summon with statistical significance.

-**EBSCO 'traditional' api**, the other 'traditional' (rather than 'next generation discovery') product, does surprisingly well, holding its own -- winning (although by a slight and not statistically significant amount) when matched with _every_ other product included!
+* **EBSCO 'traditional' api**, the other 'traditional' (rather than 'next generation discovery') product, does surprisingly well, holding its own -- winning (although by a slight and not statistically significant amount) when matched with _every_ other product included!

 Looking at the three 'discovery' products, they're fairly tightly clustered, although there are some trends.

-**Primo** lost to every product it was paired with, although by fairly small not statistically significant margins.
+* **Primo** lost to every product it was paired with, although by fairly small not statistically significant margins.
 (Oddly, it lost by a much greater margin to EBSCO 'traditional' than it did to the other discovery services!).

-**Summon** won, but by a small and not statistically significant margin, against every product it was matched against -- _except_ EDS, where, in an amusing happenstance, it was an exact tie (14 vs. 14 with 7 ties).
+* **Summon** won, but by a small and not statistically significant margin, against every product it was matched against -- _except_ EDS, where, in an amusing happenstance, it was an exact tie (14 vs. 14 with 7 ties).

-**EDS** has very mixed success -- it beats Scopus with statistical significance, but Primo only by a very slim non-significant margin (16 to 14 with 8 ties); ties with Summond; and is beat by EBSCO 'traditional'.
+* **EDS** has very mixed success -- it beats Scopus with statistical significance, but Primo only by a very slim non-significant margin (16 to 14 with 8 ties); ties with Summond; and is beat by EBSCO 'traditional'.

 ### What criteria do participants use to judge?